Augmented-Chords/EEG-MI-Networks-Collection/README.md

 # EEG-MI-Networks-Collection
-This repository is for collect deep learning networks and train them on BCI Competition IV Data sets or EEG Motor Movement/Imagery Dataset.
+This repository is for collect deep learning networks and train them on BCI Competition Data sets or EEG Motor Movement/Imagery Dataset.

 https://www.bbci.de/competition/iv/